blackhat-7/Cat-Classifier/README.md

 ## To Run
 - Add your own number sign image in the images folder
-- Open the Convolution_model_Application_v1a.ipynb file in jupyter notebook
+- Open the Deep Neural Network - Application.ipynb file in jupyter notebook
 - Enter the name of the image that u put in images folder within the quotes
 - Click on Kernel -> Restart and Run All Cells